Zubax/canface_cf1/README.md

 ### V1.4

-* Fix a hardware compatibility problem for Babel: Disable the built-in pull-up resistor on the CAN power disable line.
+* Fix a hardware compatibility problem for Babel:Disable the built-in pull-up resistor on the CAN power disable line.

 #### v1.3